Foxconn profit below forecast on soaring operating costs, shares fall

 “We expect Hon Hai to be the main assembler of OLED version new iPhones and we believe the OLED iPhone model will see better demand in 2H18F,” Chen said in a research note.

-The company’s report also illustrates its moves to diversify by pushing into new areas such as display screens - it bought Sharp Corp earlier this year - autonomous car startups and investments in cancer research.
+The company’s report also illustrates its moves to diversify by pushing into new areas such as display screens - it bought Sharp Corp in 2016 - autonomous car startups and investments in cancer research.

 Still, Foxconn earns most of its profits from manufacturing smartphones for Apple and other brands and from Foxconn Industrial Internet, a unit that makes networking equipment and smartphone casings, among other things.

-Note: (This version of the story corrects paragraph 8 to show Foxconn acquired Sharp in 2016 (not this year), and clarifies in last paragraph expenses relate to Sharp’s acquisition of Toshiba PC unit.)